JordyAM/etherbox-frontend/README.md

 ### `Current Features`

-- Users are able to chat with anyone currently using the app
+- Users are able to chat with anyone currently using the app in real-time
 - Users can set their name freely.

 ### `Unsolved Problems`